 NURS 585- Advanced Anesthesia Concepts I (1 cr. hr.)
 This course emphasizes advanced principles of anesthesia related skills and anesthesia techniques.
-It focuses on highrisk obstetrics and high-risk pediatrics including congenital fetal abnormalities.
-Other topics will include basic radiology concepts and chest x-ray interpretation, and technical aspects focus on peripheral nerve blocks utilizing ultrasound imaging principles.
-Crisis management application is simulated with high fidelity mannequins in a variety of monitored scenarios.
-Prerequisite courses: All Fall I, Spring I, Summer I, Fall II, Nurse Anesthesia courses.
+It focuses on high-risk obstetrics and high-risk pediatrics including congenital fetal abnormalities.
+Other topics will include basic radiology concepts and chest x-ray interpretation, and technical aspects focus on peripheral nerve blocks utilizingultrasound imaging principles.
+Crisis management application is simulated with high fidelity mannequins in avariety of monitored scenarios.
+Prerequisite courses: All Fall I, Spring I, Summer I, Fall II, Nurse Anesthesiacourses.
 Concurrent courses: NURS 573, 580.

-NURS 586 - Advanced Anesthesia Concepts II (1 cr. hr.)

-This course emphasizes advanced principles of anesthesia concepts and techniques.
+NURS 586 - Advanced Anesthesia Concepts II (1 cr. hr.)This course emphasizes advanced principles of anesthesia concepts and techniques.
 Concepts include providing perianesthesia care for patients with complicated morbidities, comorbidities in urgent and emergent conditions such as trauma, burns, organ transplant recipients, organ transplant donors, chronic pain management, and crisis management demonstration utilizing high-fidelity simulation.
 Prerequisite courses: All Fall I, Spring I, Summer I, Fall II, and Spring II Nurse Anesthesia courses.
 Concurrent courses: NURS 577, 590.

 NURS 587A - Nursing Administration Practicum I (3 cr. hrs.)

 This course is the first of two practice immersion courses in preparation of practice for the role of the nursing business administrator.
 This course is designed to provide the student with a comprehensive practice experience individually designed to meet personal learning objectives as well as professional and career goals.
 The focus is on the refinement and application of organizational and leadership theory and skills, human resource management concepts, quality improvement, and finance and budgeting concepts to improve health care delivery and organizational outcomes.
-A minimum of 180 practice hours must be fulfilled to complete this course.
+A minimum of 180 practice hoursmust be fulfilled to complete this course.

-Prerequisites: NURS 521, 522, 529, 500, 533, 534.
-Co-requisites: NURS 580.
+Prerequisites: NURS 521, 522, 529, 500, 533, 534

-NURS 587B - Nursing Administration Practicum II (3 cr. hrs.)
+NURS 587B - Nursing Administration Practicum II (3cr. hrs.)

-This course is the second of two practice immersion courses in preparation of practice for the role of the nursing business administrator.
+This course is the second of two practice immersion courses in preparation of practice for the role of the nursingbusiness administrator.
 This course is designed to provide the student with a comprehensive practice experience individually designed to meet their learning objectives as well as professional and career goals.
 The focus is on the refinement and application of organizational and leadership theory and skills, human resource management concepts, quality improvement, and finance and budgeting concepts to improve health care delivery and organizational outcomes.
 The student will have an opportunity to synthesize leadership skills for application in a variety of healthcare organizations.
-A minimum of 180 practice hours must be fulfilled to complete this course.
+A minimum of 180 practice hoursmust be fulfilled to complete this course.

 Prerequisites: NURS 521, 522, 529, 500, 533, 534, 580, 587A.
-Co-requisite: NURS 579, 590.